mayabrandi/clinical_EPPs/README.md

               problems.
 ```

+When the script is configured in the lims step, arguments bust be replaced by `tokens` wich function as placeholders that are replaced with actual values at runtime.
+You can read more about tokens [here](https://genologics.zendesk.com/hc/en-us/articles/213988783-Derived-Sample-Naming-Convention-Tokens).

-To make it avalible in the [web interface](https://clinical-lims-stage.scilifelab.se/clarity), go to the `CONFIGURATON` tab and then select `AUTOMATION`.
+To make the new script avalible in the [web interface](https://clinical-lims-stage.scilifelab.se/clarity), go to the `CONFIGURATON` tab and then select `AUTOMATION`.
 Klick the `NEW AUTOMATON` button.

 - Choose a Automation Name
 - Channel Name should always be `limsserver`.
 - Enter the command line string.
-If you need help selecting a token for an argument, klick the TOKENS tab.
+If you need help selecting a token for an argument, klick the `TOKENS` tab wich will show the list of avalible tokens.
 In this case the string is
 `bash -c "/home/glsai/miniconda2/envs/epp_master/bin/bcl2fastq.py -p {processLuid} -l {compoundOutputFileLuid0}"`
 - Under AUTOMATION USE, select master step(s) in which the new EPP should be available.
 - Save